François Chaignon worked as Civil Engineer at Ecole Nationale des Ponts et Chaussées.

-Mr. Chaignon became member of the EAPA Executive Committee and EAPA Vice-president in 2018 and EAPA President in 2019.
+Mr. Chaignon became member of the EAPA Executive Committee, EAPA Vice-president in 2018 and EAPA President in 2019.

 Carsten Karcher graduated from the Karlsruhe Institute of Technology (KIT) in Germany the former University of Karlsruhe as a civil engineer.
 In 2004 he got his Doctors Degree at the same university.
 From 1999 on he was research assistant, head of the Testing Center according to German guidelines and at the end head of the department “Highway Construction Technology” at KIT.
 He has a strong bonding to asphalt material and a founded understanding of its technical, environmental and social issues.
 As head of the department he acquired and conducted research projects mainly in the field of asphalt pavements.
 Dr. Karcher is familiar with European projects as well as with print media and TV.

 Carsten Karcher started on July, 1st 2013 as the Director of EAPA and is dealing with Health, Safety and Environmental issues and Political items.
 On 1st January 2019 Dr. Karcher became Secretary General of EAPA.
 You can get in touch with him via e-mail: email@example.com